Antigua’s 2026 Sailing Season in English Harbour

 Offshore Racing in February

 Antigua’s sailing season opens with performance-focused racing centred on English Harbour.
-The RORC Nelson’s Cup Series brings competitive inshore and coastal courses to waters immediately beyond the harbour entrance, drawing experienced crews at the start of the Caribbean circuit.
+The RORC Nelson’s Cup Series brings competitive inshore and coastal courses to waters just beyond the harbour, drawing experienced crews at the start of the Caribbean circuit.

-Shortly afterwards, the RORC Caribbean 600 departs from beneath Fort Charlotte.
-The 600-nautical-mile course threads around eleven Caribbean islands before returning to Antigua, with yachts gathering inside the protected anchorage prior to departure.
-Over the following days, boats reappear at staggered intervals, completing one of the region’s most respected offshore challenges.
+RORC Caribbean 600 departs beneath Fort Charlotte.
+The 600-nautical-mile course threads around eleven Caribbean islands before returning to Antigua.
+Yachts assemble inside the anchorage before departure and return over the following days, completing one of the region’s most respected offshore races.

 English Harbour During Race Week

-During February racing, English Harbour functions as both operational base and natural amphitheatre.
-Crews move between dockyard briefings and final preparations while the harbour itself provides shelter before offshore passage.
+During February racing, English Harbour functions as both operational base and gathering point.
+Crews move between dockyard briefings and final preparations while the harbour provides shelter before offshore passage.

 The Inn at English Harbour sits directly across the water from Nelson’s Dockyard.
-Complimentary transfers operate from our private dock, allowing guests to reach the marina within minutes while remaining removed from dockside congestion once back ashore.
-The balance between proximity and separation defines the experience during race week.
+Complimentary speedboat transfers operate from our private dock, allowing guests to reach the marina within minutes while remaining removed from dockside congestion once back ashore.
+This proximity allows guests to move easily between harbour activity and the quieter shoreline at Freeman’s Bay.

 April Regattas in English Harbour

 April brings a concentrated sequence of racing to English Harbour.
-The Antigua Racing Cup introduces a focused programme of competitive coastal courses, drawing performance-oriented fleets to the waters off the harbour entrance.
-Shortly afterwards, Antigua Sailing Week continues the rhythm with point-to-point racing that uses the natural contours of the south coast.
+The Antigua Racing Cup introduces a focused programme of competitive coastal courses, drawing performance-oriented fleets to waters off the south coast.
+Shortly afterwards, Antigua Sailing Week continues with point-to-point racing that follows the island’s natural contours.

 The Antigua Classic Yacht Regatta